YikunX/hhhhh/src/site/markdown/documentation/geospatial-data-model.md

 CLAVIN\'s worldwide view of geospatial "ground truth" is represented by the gazetteer model.
 It contains a massive collection of **named locations** -- the cities, countries, mountains, rivers, airports, etc. that you are most likely using CLAVIN to find.
 It also contains a semantic model for describing these geospatial entities.
 CLAVIN's gazetteer model is primarily based on the [GeoNames.org](http://geonames.org) geographical database.

-The gazetteer model located in the `com.bericotech.clavin.gazetteer` package contains these elements:
+The gazetteer model located in the `com.novetta.clavin.gazetteer` package contains these elements:

 -  `CountryCode` - a enumeration of all countries in the world